adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

       }
    },
    "result":{
-      "response":"This is a great question.
-You do such a wonderful job teaching" },
+      "response":"This is a great lesson.
+You do such a wonderful job teaching!"
+   },
    "timestamp":"2014-09-29T18:18:24.316Z",
    "context":{